shyama-mama/taxonomicfiltering/README.md

 # taxonomicfiltering
-### NOTE: The pipeline is not part of nf-core yet.
-I have created a [request](https://github.com/nf-core/proposals/issues/26).
+### NOTE: The pipeline is built using nf-core but it is not part of nf-core.
+#### A similar nf-core pipeline called [detaxizer](https://nf-co.re/detaxizer) exists.
+I have not tested it but in principle you should get comparable results.

 ## Introduction